OutWooods/memory-gatsby/project-plan.md

 ## Add Text

-[] Store a text in local storage.
+[x] Store a text in local storage.

-[] Add text to local storage (which then breaks it down into sections of 10).
+[x] Add text to local storage (which then breaks it down into sections of 10).

+[] Refreshes when you upload new text (probably best to just have separate pages tbh)

 ## Quiz